yuvalmGS/gigaspaces-wiki-jekyll/xap97/fifo-support.markdown

 ## Batch operations with FIFO

-When using the `readMultiple` or `takeMultiple` with FIFO, the returned array will be ordered according to the time the entries were written to the space.
+When using the `readMultiple` or `takeMultiple` with FIFO, the returned array will be ordered according to the order the entries were written to the space.

 ## Transactions and FIFO